BrianOSullivanGit/stochasticSim/README.md

 ```
 Depending on your hardware this will take about 8 minutes to run.

+The sequencing data used with this framework is simulated from phased, personalised reference files containing all germline SNV and indels variation from a real donor (HG00110, from the 1000 genomes project, in the toy example included).
+This is achieved by creating two personalised reference fasta files, each notionally corresponding to the maternal and paternal set of chromosomes, based on the donor's phased germline VCF.
+These fasta files are then used to simulate two BAM files using the ART read simulator (configured with default empirical error profile and corresponding to 50x depth of coverage in total, for the toy example).
+In the case of the simulated tumour sample, these BAMs are used as a base to spike in a set of somatic variants at the required loci and true allele frequencies.
+The BAMs are then realigned against the standard reference and merged before input to the somatic variant calling pipeline of interest.
+At each stage in the process, information is recorded about the source and location of every non reference site as it arises in the data.
+This information is critical in evaluating variant caller output at the end of this process.
+The files that store this information and the format used is outlined in the next section.

 ## Understanding simulation output
 Look at `<install path>/stochasticSimFramework/stochasticSim-main/toyExample/MUTECT` for the simulations results.
 Along with the variant caller output, this directory will contain the following files